 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company searches the title history of the property.
-Through its research, the title company can usually find any title problems and clear up these problems before you close on the property.
+The title company performs an extensive search on the title history of the property.
+Through its research, the title insurance company can almost always find any title problems and have these problems cleared-up before you close on the property.

-Real Estate law is extraordinarily complex.
+Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
-Title insurance usually covers:
+It will also cover what the title insurance company is responsible for.
+Typically your title insurance will protect you in the following cases:

 Looking to refinance your home?
 Fill out the following form to get a fast quote from us.